If You're Worried About Low T, Read This Before Pouring That Next Drink

 Alcohol significantly reduces (4) your body’s production of coenzyme NAD+ (nicotinamide adenine dinucleotide).
 NAD+ is found in every cell in your body necessary for the production of testosterone.
 Therefore, drinking can lead to liver damage and decreased testosterone production and metabolism.
 “This can lead to fatty liver disease, and further weaken someone’s natural ability to metabolize alcohol, so it’s just a bad negative feedback loop,” says Calvert.

-The good news: Your T levels may rise again if you stop drinking.
+The good news: Lower testosterone levels may rise again if you stop drinking.
 “The older you are the longer this will take,” says Calvert.
 “But assuming that permanent damage has not been done to your liver, and testicles, you should expect recovery within roughly 6 months.”

 Alcohol Also Impacts Sperm

-If the health of your sperm is important to you, you should cut back on your alcohol consumption.
+If male fertility is important to you, you should cut back on your alcohol consumption.
 Studies (5) show that alcohol negatively affects semen volume, sperm concentration, and total sperm count.

 “Alcohol suppresses all the hormones your body needs for good testicular health,” says Calvert.
 And when these hormones are decreased, there is a direct effect on testosterone production.
 “I say it to my patients all of the time: ‘Your testicles only have 3 jobs: to make testosterone, make sperm, and look good in a Speedo.
 Alcohol impairs your ability to do all 3.’”